-The County Government of Nyeri has a duty to ensure to pass information to its citizenry through various channels including on its Website.
-The Official County Government Website shall be http://www.nyeri.go.ke
+The County Government of Tharaka Nithi has a duty to ensure to pass information to its citizenry through various channels including on its Website.
+The Official County Government Website shall bewww.tharakanithi.go.ke

 This policy applies to all the County Government Websites.